 In large companies, you will also have several internal clients.
 Think about how you will handle requests from all these clients.
 Will you separate the clients into separate groups?
 Will you have different account managers for each group?

-Of course, you don’t have to stick with this organizational structure, but it helps to zero in on a tentative structure before you start hiring.
+Of course, you don’t have to stick with this exact creative agency structure, but it helps to zero in on a tentative structure before you start hiring.

 Optimize Your Hiring Strategy